stat545ubc-2021/collaborative-group6/README.md

 The aim is to create a GitHub repository and collaborate with teammates to work on milestones of the project using git and GitHub workflow.
 To efficiently complete this project, teammates will delegate tasks to each other.
 The discussion about project files will be done by writing GitHub issues.
 Each member will mention another member in the issue or pull requestes so that it gets reviewed easily (for eg: issue raised by Sudha will be reviewed by Maira @maira1220).

-As part of Milestone-2, a R markdown document with a broken R code was fixed.
-The code was rewritten and knitted.

 |📁**Files in the repository**📂| 👧Teammates👧|
 |:------:|:------:|
 |[TEAMWORK.md](https://github.com/stat545ubc-2021/collaborative-group6/blob/main/TEAMWORK.md): Teamwork contract has the tasks delegated to teammates and the timing for task completion.|**Eve Chen** @eve-chen97|